Corruption in local government: Demographic factors

 Socioeconomic characteristics and the size of the population of people that make up a municipality can be encouraging factors for local government officials to engage in corrupt practices.
-Patterns of political corruption can be found in places that have a similar demographic make-up.
+Patterns of political corruption can be found in places that have a similar demographic makeup.
 Demographic factors that have been known to lead to or increase the likelihood of corruption in a local government system are religion, race, class, size of the municipality, local economic conditions, education, political culture, and gender.
 Some factors are interrelated or can lead to other factors which may cause more corruption.